Macpherson Family

 Jessie Nebrong

-Left: Believed to be Jessie Dido at Carnamah House
+Left: Jessie Nebrong / Dido at Carnamah House

 There's a chapter of Carnamah history that was reduced to whispers and never openly spoken about.
-Lois Tilbrook broke the silence with her book Nyungar Traditions which revealed that Duncan Macpherson had two children with Aboriginal woman Buddy Nebrong.
-Despite the secrecy their son Albert Nebrong worked with the family in Carnamah.
+Duncan Macpherson or his son Jock had two children, Albert Nebrong and Frances Nintigian, with a local Aboriginal woman who was known as both 'Buddy' and Mary Wirbina.
+Despite the secrecy, their son Albert Nebrong worked as a stockman with the family in Carnamah.

 Albert had a daughter Jessie, who later worked at the Macpherson's homestead doing domestic chores.
-Jessie married Aboriginal man Dido who was a shepherd for the family.
+Jessie's partner was Aboriginal man Dido, who was a shepherd for the family.
 They lived in the bush near the homestead until Donald Macpherson's death in 1931 but then, with no employment, had to move away.

-Duncan Macpherson's son Albert Nebrong died in 1939 but rose to national fame in 1947 when it was claimed that during his life he had cured himself of tongue cancer using an extract from a native plant.
+Albert Nebrong died in 1939 but rose to national fame in 1947 when it was claimed that during his life he had cured himself of tongue cancer.
+Albert had used the extract of a native plant known as the Maroon bush.

 Albert Nebrong - Newspaper Headline